 For bruxers, ligaments around the TMJs can become damaged and inflamed, which can lead to muscle spasms, as well as neck and shoulder pain.
 The inner ear is separated from the TMJ by millimeters, so problems with your TMJs can cause earaches and tinnitus, or ringing in the ears.

-Bruxism can be tricky to self-diagnose, since people often grind and clench their teeth at night and are unaware of their destructive habit.
-You can ask your sleeping partner if you grind your teeth while you sleep.
-You might also ask yourself a few questions::
+Bruxism can be tricky to self diagnose, since people often grind and clench their teeth at night and are unaware of their destructive habit.

-Do I suffer from headaches or migraines after I wake in the morning?
+- You suffer from headaches or migraines after waking in the morning

 Rebuilding teeth with veneers or crowns may be necessary in instances where teeth have worn down and led to malocclusion.
 Rebuilding teeth may restore the natural resting position of the TMJs.

 About the Author: Dr. Fondriest had extensive training in TMJ therapy at the world renowned L.D.
 Pankey Institute, where he now works as a senior faculty member.
-To schedule a consultation to discuss your jaw pain with a TMD expert, call Dr. James Fondriest, DDS, FICD, FACD at Lake Forest Dental Arts near Chicago, at (847) 234-0517.
+To schedule a consultation or for diagnosis and treatment of your problem with a TMD expert, call us at (847) 234-0517.